Cyclone Narelle Recovery Information

 The Shire of Exmouth is re-open to visitors.

-Learmonth Airport Update - open with temporary reduced screening service
+Learmonth Airport Update - open with temporarily reduced screening service

 The Shire have been granted sign-off approval from the Department of Home Affairs to operate a temporarily reduced screening service in order for outbound passenger flights to resume.